 - Function (rotary) switch (S2) this switch is used to access each of the four channels for configuration.
 The switch has 16 possible positions (0 through 9 and A through F).
 Only positions 1, 2, 3, 4, and F are used (see Table 4).
-Bank 2 is also not used in this application. - Paddle switch (S1) scrolls through the available modes for the selected channel when the switch is held momentarily in either the up or down position. - CONFIG (configuring) LED when on, indicates the module is initializing or processing configuration information.
+The Bank 2 LED is also not used. - Paddle switch (S1) scrolls through the available modes for the selected channel when the switch is held momentarily in either the up or down position. - CONFIG (configuring) LED when on, indicates the module is initializing or processing configuration information.